andresmunozit/node-js-application-development-lfw211/10_HANDLING_ERRORS/handling-errors.md

 ```

 When the program crahes, it displays a stack trace from the error object we created using the
 `throw` keyword.
-The `Error` constructor is native to JavaScript, shows a message and automatically
+The `Error` constructor is native to JavaScript.
+It shows a message and
-creates a stack trace.
+automatically creates a stack trace.

 While it's recommended to throw an object instantiated from `Error` (or a constructor that inherits
 from `Error`), it's possible to throw any value: